khuhu/UrineRnaProject/20180719urineRNAanalysis.md

                      type.measure = "auc", maxit=1000000, alpha = 1)
 ```

-#### Using caret for five-fold cross validation.
+Using caret for five-fold cross validation.
 Afterwards, I can use the held out set to do additional cross-validation.
 Note held out set was not used for random forest variable selection.
 Data was split 2/3 training and 1/3 testing.
 Caret does the auto conversion needed for one's response and predictors needed when it passes through to glmnet.
 Glmnet standardizes the predictor variables, not reponse variables, as a default setting so no preprocessing needs to be done.
 Standardizing data such that your predictors have mean=0 and var=1 is pretty standard as it rids the intercept or zeroes it for regularized regression.
 If not, your scales may be off and the shrinking of variables can be skewed.
 Reference Tibshirani 2002 for original Lasso and Ridge paper.
 Also I use log2 normalized data as it seems more stable.
 Weights are also needed since the data set i.e Cancer vs non-cancer is unbalanced.
 Typically 3 ways to deal with this: upsample to majority class, downsample to minority class, or provide class weights.
-All three methods should typically yield similar results .... according to Marlena haha ...
+All three methods should typically yield similar results.

 ```{r}
 a.7 <- a.2.log.30